 Hello everybody!
-I’m 37, having a Class 2 with VCL but maybe opting for a Lead Flight Test Engineer position, who demands an EASA Class 2 Medical.
+I’m 37, having a Class 2 with VCL but maybe opting for FTE, who demands an EASA Class 2 Medical.
 (So will see what it will happen…)

 In my opinion the “only by day” statement in the Medical 2 is really strong.
 I’m already in Flight Test with graphics and my “deutanism” is not noticeable